RSEjas140/AISSday2/_episodes/12-pandas-key-concepts.md

 - "A `DataFrame` is a two-dimensional array-like object"
 - "Data in a `Series` or `DataFrame` is labelled.
 The labels are are stored in an index"
 - "Data can be accesssed via its label using `loc`, or via its position using `iloc`"
-- Take a slice of data using a colon `:`
+- "Take a slice of data using a colon `:`"
-- Use boolean indexing for more complicated conditions
+- "Use boolean indexing for more complicated conditions"
-- Missing values are represented by `<NA>`
+- "Missing values are represented by `<NA>`"
 - "`DataFrame` indexing goes `[row, column]`"
 ---